anpham6/pi-r2/README.md

 * ES2021

 > [!CAUTION]
-> Unless otherwise noted the subsequent `@pi-r` packages are no longer unmaintained.
+> Unless otherwise noted the subsequent `@pi-r` packages are no longer maintained.

 ## General Usage